First-Time Buyer Mortgages

 5% deposit deals

-Shared Ownership, First Homes, Mortgage Guarantee Scheme and Lifetime ISA — checked automatically.
+Shared Ownership, First Homes, Mortgage Guarantee and LISA — checked automatically in 60 seconds.

 Pre-keys checklist

-Elena tracks every document, signature and date so nothing slows your purchase.
+Elena tracks every document, signature and date so nothing slows completion.

 Auto-prefilled forms

-We pre-populate 80% of the application — minutes of effort, not hours.
+We pre-populate 80% of the application from Open Banking — minutes, not hours.

 11-day offers

 UK industry average is 28 days.
-Our AI workflow is 2.5× faster.
+Our AI workflow is 2.5× faster with a 96% offer-conversion rate.

 Solicitor handover

-Your conveyancer receives a full briefing on day one — no delays, no chasing.
+Your conveyancer receives a full case briefing on day one — no delays, no chasing.

 What Elena recommends for you